 Business fliers, billboards, and wall scribbling

-If you happen to be an entrepreneur or someone who does business in some form, chances are that you may have shared you contact details somewhere online; either in a comment section or on a business flier.
+If you are an entrepreneur or someone who does business in some form, you may have shared your contact details online, either in a comment section or on a business flier.
 Mobile Money fraudsters are never far away.
-Whenever your number is on a flyer or a billboard, you are out there in the open.
+You are out there in the open whenever your number is on a flyer or billboard.

-Also, some artisans such as mechanics like to scribble client numbers on walls of their garages.
-It wouldn’t be far-fetching to assume that someone with a cool SUV would have plenty of funds in their Mobile Money wallet.
-Some of the boys who frequent garages to idle around or while away the time are Mobile Money fraudsters and when they get hold of the number of such a high-value client scribbled on the walls, you can properly guess what they would be doing with it.
+Also, some artisans, such as mechanics, like to scribble client numbers on the walls of their garages.
+It would be reasonable to assume that someone with a cool SUV would have plenty of funds in their Mobile Money wallet.
+Some of the boys who frequent garages to idle around or while away the time are Mobile Money fraudsters, and when they get hold of the number of such a high-value client scribbled on the walls, you can properly guess what they would be doing with it.

 Some people are just too loud, and while this may not seem that much of a big deal, it is important to know that just as there are loud talkers, there are eavesdroppers as well.
 Some people — while on the phone in public — are so loud that you can literally guess what the conversation is about.